Tencent/ncnn/docs/how-to-build/how-to-build.md

 Generally if you have Intel, AMD or Nvidia GPU from last 10 years, Vulkan can be easily used.

 On some systems there are no Vulkan drivers easily available at the moment (October 2020), so you might need to disable use of Vulkan on them.
 This applies to Raspberry Pi 3 (but there is experimental open source Vulkan driver in the works, which is not ready yet).
 Nvidia Tegra series devices (like Nvidia Jetson) should support Vulkan.
-Ensure you have most recent software installed for best expirience.
+Ensure you have most recent software installed for best experience.

 On Debian, Ubuntu or Raspberry Pi OS, you can install all required dependencies using:
 ```shell